 “People need to take this threat seriously and realize that it comes from sources beyond just furnaces and fireplaces,” Gignac is quoted as saying, “Year-round we use gas stoves and water heaters and park vehicles in garages and attached carports.
 Never let down your guard…People think they don’t need a carbon monoxide alarm because they have electric heat and no fireplace.
 But when I ask them if they have a gas stove or water heater, or attached garage or carport, they realize their families have been at risk for years.”

-How do you know if your home has put you at risk for CO poisoning?
 It’s important to look out for the symptoms.
 When we breathe in carbon monoxide, it reduces our bodies’ abilities to carry oxygen in the blood.
 Shortness of breath, therefore, is an obvious symptom to watch for.
 At low levels, the symptoms of CO poisoning also include fatigue, headaches and muscle weakness.
 At higher levels, symptoms include dizziness, chest pain and problems with vision and concentrating.

-What can be done to minimize the risk of CO poisoning?
 Getting a carbon monoxide detector is highly recommended.
 Smoke alarms only alert you to the presence of smoke, not CO.
 At DF Technical & Consulting Services Ltd., we know how important it is to take measures to prevent carbon monoxide poisoning.
 We offer Air Quality Services that detect any indoor air quality problems including CO.